-Review: The Amazon Echo Show 10 (3rd Gen) is a truly moving Alexa speaker
+Amazon Echo Show 10 (3rd Gen) review: Move over, Nest Hub Max

 Amazon Echo Show 10 (3rd Gen) Sustainability

-Last year, Amazon introduced us to its Climate Pledge Friendly program and committed to releasing products that conform to the pledge's highest standards, including the device's build of materials, packaging, and energy usage.
+In 2020, Amazon introduced us to its Climate Pledge Friendly program (opens in new tab) and committed to releasing products that conform to the pledge's highest standards, including the device's build of materials, packaging, and energy usage.

-In the Echo Show 10 (3rd Gen) case, you get a device made with 30% post-consumer recycled plastics, 100% post-consumer recycled fabric on the speaker, and all-aluminum in the device is 100% recycled die-cast material as well, including the cable and adapter.
+In the Echo Show 10's case, you get a device made with 30% post-consumer recycled plastics, 100% post-consumer recycled fabric on the speaker, and all aluminum in the device is 100% recycled die-cast material as well, including the cable and adapter.
 The packaging is made up of 99% wood fiber-based materials from responsibly managed forests or other recycled sources.

 Perhaps the most interesting sustainability feature of the Echo Show 10 (3rd Gen) is related to its energy usage.
 There is a built-in Low Power Mode that intelligently manages screen usage and brightness when not in use, and you can also see your device's energy consumption via the Energy Dashboard in the Alexa app.
 Amazon has also committed to building new renewable energy plants to produce clean energy to offset all of its customers' Echo device energy usage.

-Amazon Echo Show 10 (3rd Gen) The competition
+Amazon Echo Show 10 (3rd Gen): The competition

 Even though it's a few years old at this point, the Nest Hub Max still rivals even the brand-new Echo Show 10 (3rd Gen) in terms of form, features, and functionality.
 Like the Show 10, you can use the Nest Hub as a security camera (again, with a Nest Aware subscription), it has a similarly large and vibrant screen, and it has the benefit of working with Google Photos, Duo, and Meet.
 Plus, it's $20 cheaper.